- Growth Rings -

 There are many aspects of the Growth Rings campaign that the Lord Jesus has so clearly directed.
 This has been emphasized in ways that we could never have imagined back in August of 2019 when we signed the contract and bought the adjacent 84 acre “Ranch Property.”
 Just a few months after that, the world seemed to spin into chaos.
 Our students had to go home, our summer programs were cancelled, and we were left with one primary way to earn funds - by boarding horses on the new ranch!
 Only God could have known what we needed when we needed it - if only we would remember that more often!

-Even though we are still in the middle of a global pandemic, we are ready to keep moving toward our initial goal, asking the Lord to supply what He knows we need as we continue pointing to the One who holds the whole world in His hands!
+Even though we are still in the middle of a global pandemic, we are excited to keep moving toward our initial goal, asking the Lord to supply what He knows we need as we continue pointing to the One who holds the whole world in His hands!

 1. Our Vision